 Delaware Hearings Approval Over Time

 As the table and the below chart indicate, Delaware has dramatically improved its approval rates compared since 2010 when it comes to approvals at the Hearing level.
-Delaware was way, way behind the national average for much of last nine years; but over the last three years, Delaware’s Hearing approval rates have come well up.
-In 2018, Delaware ranked 13th in the nation for highest percentage of approvals at Hearings.
+Delaware was way, way behind the national average; but over the last few years, Delaware’s Hearing approval rates have come well up.
+In 2020, Delaware ranked 27th in the nation for highest percentage of approvals at Hearings.

 Also note that past performance is only one indicator of likely outcomes; as new data comes in, you might see that a state’s performance compared to the national average has either improved or weakened.

 Delaware SSDI Hearing Wait Times & Approval By Office